 Rape Is a Special Kind of Evil: How Seedle and Hawthorne are revealed to be utter monsters.
-After Jennifer asked whether demons molested Laharl, he took offense to the human perception that demons are rapists.
+After Jennifer asked whether demons molested Laharl, he took offence to the human perception that demons are rapists.

 Really 700 Years Old: The demons and angels in their games have very long lifespans, to say the least: for a simple formula, take their estimated age based on their appearance and multiply it by 100.